Drop E tuning: gauges, tension, and strings for 8-string Drop E

 Setup checklist

-Moving from F# standard to Drop E (half-step detune on the 8th string only):
+Moving from F# standard to Drop E (whole-step detune on the 8th string only):

-- Truss rod: Usually no adjustment needed for a half-step detune on one string only.
+- Truss rod: Usually no adjustment needed for a whole-step detune on one string only.
 If the detune is permanent, recheck neck relief after a week.

 - 8th string nut slot: Should fit the same gauge.
 No adjustment unless you change 8th string gauge.